Migraine Symptoms and Treatments

 Migraine with aura

-One in every 400 people who have migraine are affected by the basilar artery – a blood vessel at the base of the brain – going into spasm and reducing the blood supply to parts of the brain.
-This can cause fainting, double vision, giddiness, unsteadiness and even loss of consciousness.
+This is a rare type of migraine formerly known as basilar artery migraine because it involves the basilar artery – a blood vessel at the base of the brain – going into spasm and reducing the blood supply to parts of the brain.
+This can cause fainting, double vision and other visual disturbances, hearing problems, tingling in the hands and feet, vertigo and ringing in the ears.

-Other forms of migraine are rare, including hemiplegic migraine, a condition linked to a genetic abnormality.
-Symptoms include temporary paralysis down one side of the body that can last for several days, as well as vertigo, double vision, hearing problems, speaking problems and trouble swallowing.
+Other forms of migraine are rare, including hemiplegic migraine, a condition linked to a problem with electrical and chemical signalling in the brain.
+Symptoms include temporary paralysis down one side of the body that can last for several days, as well as vertigo, double vision, hearing problems, speaking problems and confusion.

 Pain relief for migraine